Mirza Basheer-ud-Din Mahmood Ahmad: The Hijri-Shamsi calendar

 The Gregorian Calendar is based on the solar movements and starts with the birth of Jesus, while the Hijri (Islamic) calendar is based on lunar movements and starts with the migration of Muhammad form Mecca to Medina, which occurred in 622.

 In 1940 under the directives and supervision of Mahmood Ahmad, after much research and calculations, a new calendar was worked out, the Hijri-Shamsi (solar-Hegira) calendar.
 Although this calendar is based on solar calculations, however it starts form the migration of Muhammad instead of the birth of Jesus.
-According to this method 2008 CE corresponds to 1387 Hijri-Shamsi (abbreviated as HS), i.e. 1,387 years have passed since the migration of Muhammmad from Mecca to Medina.
+According to this method 2008 CE corresponds to 1387 Hijri-Shamsi (abbreviated as HS), i.e. 1,387 years have passed since the migration of Muhammad from Mecca to Medina.
 The number and time frame of each month of this calendar is the same as the Christian calendar (the lunar month being shorter by some days than the solar one).
 Each month of the Solar-Hegira calendar is based on an important event of early Islamic History: